porterjenkins/deep_uncertainty/README.md

 # Predictive Uncertainty with Deep Learning and Count Data

-This repository contains the official implementation of "Flexible Heteroscedastic Count Regression with Deep Double Poisson Networks".
+This repository contains the official implementation of "Fully Heteroscedastic Count Regression with Deep Double Poisson Networks".

 ## Important Links